guhilling/citi-workshop-20201102/4.3.0/workshop/modules/module-110-ectd/etcd.md

 #### etcd restore the backup the OpenShift way

-Let's recover the etcd state befor we deleted the project backup-test
+Let's recover the etcd state before we deleted the project backup-test

-First we have to copy out backup to all three masters
+First we have to copy our backup to all three masters
 ```

 ```